anjSingh453/DBMS/README.md

   - View their Appointment

 ### Admin

 - Admin can add New Doctors, edit, delete doctors
 - Schedule new doctors for sessions, delete sessions
 - View all patients in the hospital , Upload their Clinical reports
 - View Appointment of all patients
 - Cancel the Appointment of patients
+- Doctor will give the prescription of the patients to the Admin, He will add the prescription to the respective patient.

 ### Doctors